fczuardi/fellowship/README.md

 - [Barcamp](https://en.wikipedia.org/wiki/BarCamp) - An international network of user-generated conferences focused on open, participatory workshop-events.
 - [The 4-Hour Workweek](https://en.wikipedia.org/wiki/The_4-Hour_Workweek) - A book by Tim Ferriss that explores the concept of lifestyle design and advocates for working more efficiently.
 - [Bitcoin Whitepaper](https://bitcoin.org/bitcoin.pdf) - The original whitepaper for Bitcoin, a decentralized digital currency, introduced by Satoshi Nakamoto.
-- [Value4Value](https://en.wikipedia.org/wiki/Value_for_value) - A model based on reciprocal exchange of value between creators and consumers, popularized by the No Agenda podcast.
+- [Value4Value](https://dergigi.com/2021/12/30/the-freedom-of-value/) - A model based on reciprocal exchange of value between creators and consumers.
 - [Onibushacker](https://www.facebook.com/onibushacker/) - A Brazilian community focused on promoting hacker culture, collaborative learning, and free software.
 - **Bitcoin Declaration of Sovereignty** - A manifesto by Mircea Popescu asserting the independence and self-sovereignty of Bitcoin users.
 - [Lightning Network](https://lightning.network/) - A layer-2 payment protocol built on top of the Bitcoin blockchain that aims to enable fast, scalable, and low-cost transactions.